 Two (2) References (Optional for some banks)

-A bank reference should confirm that banking relationship has been acceptable, without any defaults from your part.
-This is also very important to open a domiciliary bank account in most banks.
-Some banks do not request for 2 references if an individual/personal customer wants to open a domiciliary bank account.
+A bank reference should confirm that the banking relationship has been acceptable, without any defaults on your part.
+This is also very important to open a EUR, USD, GBP domiciliary bank account in most banks.
+Some banks do not request 2 references if an individual/personal customer wants to open a domiciliary bank account.
 The forms, to be provided by the bank, must be duly filled and signed both by the signatory of the proposed bank account, and the referee.

 - The referee account can be from any Nigerian bank

-- A corporate/business name can stand as referee for an individual
+- A corporate/business name can stand as a referee for an individual

-- A related party e.g., family member, self in another bank, etc. cannot stand as reference
+- A related party e.g., family member, self in another bank, etc. cannot stand as a reference

 Bankers are largely discouraged from opening zero-balance domiciliary accounts.
-Therefore, many banks want to see the initial cash which you are willing to deposit into your proposed account immediately, as domiciliary accounts are regarded as serious accounts.
+Therefore, many banks want to see the initial cash which you are willing to deposit into your proposed account immediately, as EUR, USD, and GBP domiciliary accounts are regarded as serious accounts.

 Other Relevant Licenses/Documents